kyegomez/FlashAttention20/README.md

 ```

 ## Tests
+We have an extensive testing suite in `test.py` run that for more.

-Here are some tests to verify the correctness of the forward and backward passes:
+Here are some tests to verify the correctness of the forward and backward passes, run `test.py`

 ```python
 import torch